TRANSLATING STRATEGY INTO SUSTAINABLE IMPLEMENTATION

 A central governance mechanism can help bridge gaps and foster alignment in cross-ministerial or cross-departmental decisions.
 It can draw together stakeholders from all levels of the supply chain, including districts, larger demand points like hospitals, and last mile service points, to develop an achievable supply chain strategy.

 Another challenge that arises from the absence of a clear governance framework is the misperception that supply chain is just about central medical stores.
-There are many more stakeholders involved in supply chain than is often initially realised.
+There are many more stakeholders involved in the supply chain than is often initially realised.

 In addition, supply chain is often missing from public health strategy documents and without specific key performance indicators to work towards, implementation and monitoring become difficult.
 A supply chain governance structure will advocate for supply chain inclusion in these key public health strategy documents, assign ownership and ultimately define accountability for supply chain performance.
-Given the integral role of supply chain in making medicines and healthcare commodities available to the last mile, it will contribute to the effectiveness of the public health system as a whole.
+Given the integral role of the supply chain in making medicines and healthcare commodities available to the last mile, it will contribute to the effectiveness of the public health system as a whole.

 A responsive supply chain can support ministries of health in their objectives by allowing for both incremental and widespread changes to increase the availability of medicines across all levels of a public health system.
 A responsive supply chain is achieved through a governing body coordinating and unifying different supply chain elements so that there is good planning, adequate infrastructure, and pooling of resources.

 Where one central entity is responsible for implementing and monitoring supply chain strategy, it can communicate and define protocols and reporting lines across levels so that decisions can be made at the right time and in all the areas where they need to be implemented.
 A responsive supply chain with a good governance framework can also weigh up the “quick wins” that can be achieved with the more long-term components of supply chain transformation like advocacy, policy reform and stakeholder collaboration.
-All of which will ultimately contribute to increased availability of medicines and healthcare to all who need them.
+All of which will ultimately contribute to the increased availability of medicines and healthcare to all who need them.

 Fatime Ndao Dieye has ten years of experience in program management.
 She is the Senior Program Officer at ARC West Africa in charge of Private Sector and Academia activities.